FlawlessNa/Legends/README.md

 - [ ] Look into leveraging psutil for performance monitoring of CPU resources by client/process
   - Also look into managing the Manager Process since it is a new feature that needs to spawn a process
 - [ ] Look into using Profilers (cProfile, line_profiler) to identify bottlenecks in the code
-- [ ] Look into "blocked" generators could wait on a mp.Event/Condition semaphore to reduce CPU consumption
 - [ ] Look into using asyncio DEBUG mode (PYTHONASYNCIODEBUG=1) to identify potential issues with the code
 - [ ] Look into leveraging loop.run_in_executor(concurrent.futures.ProcessPoolExecutor) for CPU-intensive operations?
-- [ ] Check if tasks created with executor.create_task should also be awaited?
-If not, the enclosing task may cancel if it terminates before
 - [ ] Make sure to refresh documentation everywhere

 ## Leeching Branch - TODOs